tgirke/rcf/alerts.md

 Summary: the most current information on exceptions on HPCC's cluster will be posted here or on its Twitter site (https://twitter.com/UCR_HPCC).
 ---

-## <span style="color:red"> Sun, 22-Mar-2020: HPCC server room not accessible due to network outage on campus </span>
+## <span style="color:yellow"> Sun @ 2:08pm, 22-Mar-2020: HPCC server room not accessible due to network outage on campus </span>

+Access to HPCC services have been restored, however many other campus services are still being restored.
+Updates about the current situations can be found [here](https://techalerts.ucr.edu/).

+## Sun @ 11:05am, 22-Mar-2020: HPCC server room not accessible due to network outage on campus

 Please note, due to a network outage on our campus, many HPCC services are not accessible right now.
 Updates about the current situations can be found [here](https://techalerts.ucr.edu/).